soraghallaigh/FH-Training-App-Sencha/README.md

-# FeedHenry Sencha Tutorial - v4
+# FeedHenry Sencha Tutorial - Part 4

 ## Overview

+'git checkout v3' to get the starting code for this tutorial

 In this tutorial we will adding a new view for a Twitter feed page.
 You will learn to use stores, models and further use of FeedHenry APIs.